sftpplus/sftpplus-docker/README.rst

 For production usage you should add your own SSH keys and SSL certificates to the ``configuration/`` subdirectory.
 Then modify ``server.ini`` to use these files.
+You can also include the contents of the certificates in the configuration file.

 The default configuration will enable all the supported protocols and expose all the ports they require.